SyedaLajeen/clinvar-variant-analysis/README.md

 | Gaucher Disease Type 1 | GBA1 | p.Asn409Ser | 0.8934 | 0.821 | PS1, PS3, PM3, PP3, PP5 | **Pathogenic** |

 *Not applicable for in-frame deletions — CADD score >30 used as supplementary evidence.
-†Not applicable for trinucleotide repeat expansions — pathogenicity is repeat-length dependent.
+†Not applicable for trinucleotide repeat expansions — pathogenicity is repeat-length dependent (≥40 repeats = fully penetrant).

 ---

 ## Steps to Reproduce

-> Run in **WSL (Ubuntu)**.
+> All commands run in **WSL (Ubuntu)**.

 ```bash
 # Install tools